Zephyruskk/vodsplicer/README.md

 I am going to assume basic computer literacy, but do my best to be accomodating.
 I have experience with Windows and Ubuntu -- hopefully the Linux stuff can carry over to MacOS.

-**DISCLAIMER**: If your VOD is recorded at a quality other than 1080p, or changes the size/aspect ratio of the actual gameplay, there may need to be some adjustments made to the script to work properly.
+**DISCLAIMER**: This software assumes that Smash Ultimate is recorded at 1080x1920, and is fullscreen while the beginning of games.
+If your VOD is recorded at a quality other than 1080p, or changes the size/aspect ratio of the actual gameplay, there may need to be some adjustments made to the script to work properly.
 Please feel free to contact me if you have any questions or worries of this nature at @zephyruskk on Twitter and @zephyrsk on Discord.

 ## Requirements
 ### **Python**